A new matrix-infinite-product-form solution for upper block-Hessenberg Markov chains and its quasi-algorithmic constructibility: Introduction

+\begin{REM} To the best of our knowledge, there is no universal formal definition of ``algorithm".
+Indeed, the term of ``algorithm" is widely used with some ambiguity in various contexts.
+Nevertheless, it would be generally accepted, as an informal definition, that an ``algorithm" is a finite set of operations (of finite computational complexity) to accomplish a particular task.
+Considering this situation, we introduce the notion of quasi-algorithmic constructions in order to distinguish our new solution presented in this paper from the existing ones for the stationary distribution in UBH-MCs. \end{REM}

-\begin{hm-rem} Any quasi-algorithmic construction can be implemented as an ``algorithm" if the construction is equipped with an appropriate stopping criterion so that it stops after finitely many iterations, provided that a finite but as a large memory space as needed (for storing input parameters and tentative results) is available at any iteration. \end{hm-rem}
+\begin{REM} Any quasi-algorithmic construction can be implemented as an ``algorithm" if the construction is equipped with an appropriate stopping criterion so that it stops after finitely many iterations, and if it is possible to store the elements required to compute each tentative solution. \end{REM}

-As far as we know, there have been no studies that achieve a quasi-algorithmic construction of the stationary distribution vector in upper BHMCs including LD-QBDs.
-There are, however, many related studies on the computation of the stationary distribution vector in those Markov chains.
+As far as we know, there have been no studies that achieve a quasi-algorithmic construction of the stationary distribution vector in UBH-MCs including LD-QBDs.
+There are, however, many related studies on the computation of the stationary distribution vector in these Markov chains.